KDE/digikam-doc/image_editor/enhancement_tools.rst

 Healing Clone Tool
 ------------------

 The healing tool aims to copy pixel colors from a specific portion of the image, and paste them in another portion of the image using a brush, then apply smoothing.
-This helps fix artifacts in images, like unwanted spots on someone’s face that can be replaced with more clear skin from a close region of his/her face.
+This helps fix artifacts in images, like unwanted spots on someone’s face that can be replaced with more clear skin from a close region of face.

+The tool settings view on the right side provide a toolbar with 5 buttons.
+From left to right:

+    - Select Source Point.
+    - Polygon Selection With Lasso.
+    - Move Image.
+    - Undo clone operation.
+    - Redo clone operation.

+Below the toolbar, two sliders allows to tune the clone tool properties.
+First one select the **Brush Radius** to adjust the size of cloned area from the canvas.
+A radius of 0 has no effect, 1 and above determine the brush radius configuring the size of parts copied in the image.

+Second one is the amount of **Radius Blur** effect in percent applied on data cloned over the canvas.
+A percent of 0 has no effect, values above 0 represent a factor for mixing the destination color with source color this is done radially i.e. the inner part of the brush radius is totally from source and mixing with destination is done gradually till the outer part of the circle.

 .. figure:: images/editor_healing_clone.webp
     :alt: